FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/what-to-do-when-auth-system-vendor-acquired.md

 ---
-layout: advice
 title: What to Do When Your Auth System Vendor Gets Acquired
 description: Authentication is an integral part of your application, and as such the acquisition of your auth vendor isn't like other acquisitions.
 author: Eze Sunday Eze
-image: advice/auth-vendor-acquired/header.png
+icon: /img/icons/auth-system-acquired.svg
-category: Identity Basics
+section: Identity Basics
 date: 2021-06-22
 dateModified: 2021-06-22
 ---